purpleeggplant/Bip39-diceware/README.md

 Generate a bip39 passphrase using a coin and four standard 6 sided dice.
 Generate each of the words by flipping the coin (t/h) and rolling the dice (1-6).

-Consistently and fairly, to avoid bias, arrange the dice in order left to right.
+Consistently and fairly, to avoid bias, the dice should be rolled using two closed hands and forced to bounce at least twice before reading, in order, from left to right.
+The coin should be randomly selected and flipped in such a way that predicting the result is not possible.

 Look up the result in the attached table.
 If you flip tails and get a dice value larger than 4362 then you will have to flip+roll over again.
 After you are finished all 23 words, the last will need to be selected from a subset in order to meet the checksum requirements.

-The coin should be randomly selected and flipped in such a way that predicting the result is not possible.

 You have now generated a bip39 compliant wallet using manual entropy!